MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/temporary-adjustments-in-sharepoint-online.md

 description: Microsoft is temporarily restricting some SharePoint Online processes to operate only during off-peak hours.
 ---

-# Temporary off-peak processing of SharePoint Online services
+# Temporary changes in process schedule for SharePoint Online services

 ## Summary